 With the release of Office 2013 and it's emphasis on OneDrive storage, I've had several people ask about moving their pst file to OneDrive, DropBox and similar services.

-The answer: It won't work.
+The answer: It won't work in most services and is not recommended in any service.
 Outlook puts a lock on the pst file when the pst file is open.
 OneDrive (and other cloud solutions) continually syncs the local folder.
 It won't be able to sync the pst because Outlook has a lock on it and as a result, the pst file could become corrupted and data loss occur.

 While you could use OneDrive or another cloud service to store backup copies of your data files, its not recommended due to the large size of many pst files: uploading a large data file can take "forever".
 If you shut the computer down before its completely uploaded then try to open it from another computer, the pst may be corrupt.